Mexico-El Salvador Bilateral Trade Analysis 2023

 2015-2019: Growth Period

-Sustained expansion in bilateral trade driven by complementary economic structures, with Mexico leveraging its comparative advantages in key sectors.
+Sustained expansion in bilateral trade driven by complementary economic structures, with Mexico leveraging its comparative advantages in reception apparatus for television, whether or not incorporating radio-broadcast receivers or sound or video recording or reproducing apparatus: incorporating a colour video display or screen.

 2010-2015: Foundation Building